 #30 Pema Chodron – Tonglen Meditation

-Then Pema takes us through a guided experience of Tonglen for about 13 minutes (beginning at 33 minutes).
+Then Pema takes us through a guided experience of tonglen for about 13 minutes (beginning at 33 minutes).

 Loving Kindness Meditation to Develop Mindfulness and Compassion

-This is a simple, guided Loving-Kindness Meditation to develop mindfulness and compassion.
+This is a simple, guided loving-kindness meditation to develop mindfulness and compassion.

-The guide from WiseMindBody uses a very calming tone of voice in this 13-minute video, guiding us very simply through a standard LKM practice — directing loving-kindness towards oneself, then toward our loved ones, acquaintances, someone we have a conflict with, and finally, toward the entire human race.
+The guide from WiseMindBody uses a very calming tone of voice in this 13-minute video, guiding us very simply through a standard LKM practice — directing loving-kindness toward oneself, then toward our loved ones, acquaintances, someone we have a conflict with, and finally, toward the entire human race.

 A Take-Home Message

 Research continues to reveal that compassion is much more than just a concern for the suffering of others.
-It is a valuable skill that can be cultivated over time through such practices as Loving-Kindness and Compassion Meditation.
+It is a valuable skill that can be cultivated over time through such practices as loving-kindness and compassion meditation.

-Compassion based practices create a clear path to peace and happiness, teaching us to forgive, accept, and love ourselves and one another.
+Compassion-based practices create a clear path to peace and happiness, teaching us to forgive, accept, and love ourselves and one another.

 The transformative effect is distinct from other spiritual practices, with its benefits and psychological interventions being explored and applied globally.

-Instead of beating yourself and getting lost in your suffering, Compassion Meditation offers a way to use your own suffering as a tool for true insight and understanding into what people all over the world are going through.
+Instead of beating yourself and getting lost in your suffering, compassion meditation offers a way to use your own suffering as a tool for true insight and understanding into what people all over the world are going through.

 Utilize your personal suffering as the path to compassion for all human beings, one breathe at a time, and watch your life transform.